lawrenceosher/UpNext-web-app/README.md

 ## Usage

-You can use the site as an anonymous user to view profiles and search for media, but you cannot create groups or queues.
+You can use the site as an anonymous user (not logged-in) to view profiles and search for media, but you cannot create groups or queues.
 You can sign up with only a username and password to get access to all features.

 ### Home Page